bin-guo/bin-guo.github.io/index.md

 📌 Check program details, eligibility, and participating countries here:
  [https://lnkd.in/ertsch6T](https://lnkd.in/ertsch6T)

+ A reminder that submissions to the Mitacs Globalink Research Internship are <span style="color:red; font-size:20px;">due by September 17th at 1:00 pm PT.</span>

 Please share with senior undergraduate students who may be interested.
 List of eligible counties can be found here: [https://lnkd.in/ekxKGkAF](https://lnkd.in/ekxKGkAF).

 # About Me